scottbrandonmurphy/openmusictheory.github.io/harmonicFunctions.md

 [![](Graphics/harmony/FunctionalBassFunctions.png)](Graphics/harmony/FunctionalBassFunctions.png)

 Quinn also advocates using what I call *interpreted functional bass*.
-This nomenclature uses the same symbols, but uses parentheses to denote [*contrapuntal prolongation*](http://openmusictheory.com/harmonicSyntax2.html) and lower-case postscripts to explain the contrapuntal role of the embellishing chord (p for passing, n for neighbor, i for incomplete neighbor, d for divider, e for embellishing—all of these refer to the voice-leading pattern in the bass voice).
+This nomenclature uses the same symbols, but uses parentheses to denote [*contrapuntal prolongation*](http://openmusictheory.com/harmonicSyntax2.html) and lower-case postscripts to explain the contrapuntal role of the embellishing chord (p for passing, n for neighbor, i for incomplete neighbor, d for divider, e for embellishing — all of these refer to the voice-leading pattern in the bass voice).
 Following is an example of interpreted functional bass.

 [![](Graphics/harmony/InterpretedFunctionalBass.png)](Graphics/harmony/InterpretedFunctionalBass.png)